TarodBOFH/tarodbofh.github.io/_pages/about.md

 (Kotlin, Kinesis, Spring Boot, Dropwizard...) becoming Backend Lead Engineer by example in only six months.
 - Understand both technically and functionally the product of an American Startup and, as second spanish employee, transfer the knowledge to a team of 15 engineers in a year.
 Help to hire and build that team.
-- Build the technology department of a fintec in just a year.
+- Build the technology department of a Fintech in just a year.
 Maintain the off the shelf software inherited and design new ERP and Factoring systems.
 That company grew from transactions valued at [600M/year to 1.2M/year](https://www.expansion.com/empresas/banca/2020/07/18/5f1200ffe5fdeafa038b460e.html).
 - Migrate all infrastructure from on-premise to a hybrid cloud with 40% TCO reduction in only three months.